wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-task-modules/includes/7-exercise-use-task-modules-bots.md

 }
 ```

 Next, add the handler for the Adaptive Card handler method.
 Similar to the `task/fetch`, we need to handle a submit, or `task/submit`.
-Do this by adding the following method to the `TeamsLearningBot` class:
+Do this by adding the following method to the `LearningTeamsBot` class:

 ```typescript
 protected handleTeamsTaskModuleSubmit(context: TurnContext, request: TaskModuleRequest): Promise<TaskModuleResponse> {